abdulbadii/find-list-search-filter-filesystem-thoroughly/README.md

     - `file` needed for -i (information) option
     - `ldd` needed for -de (dependencies) option
 ## Limitation
-  - Can't be used multiply in one-liner shell CLI by separating them with `;` Bash command terminator, only first invocation can work
+  - Can't be used multiply in one-liner shell CLI by separated by Bash command terminator `;`, only first invocation can work
   - Can't be used as alias
   - Default setting off globstar must not be screwed by `shopt -s globstar` as it'd cause inefficiency in `**` wildcard path search.
 Of course it's completely fine if invoking it in other search pattern